Introduction to NumPy Histogram

 5. weights : array_like (optional for code syntax)

 An array of weights, of the same shape as a.
 Each value in an only contributes its associated weight towards the bin count (instead of 1).
 If the density is True, the weights are normalized, so that the integral of the density over the range remains 1.

-The bin count accounts for the contribution of each value in accordance with their associated weight.
-The density value true normalisation of the weights occurs making the integral of the density to remain over 1.
-If the value is false, there are a number of samples which are contained in each of the resultant bins.
+The bin count accounts for the contribution of each value in accordance with its associated weight.
+The density value true normalization of the weights occurs making the integral of the density remain over 1.
+If the value is false, there are a number of samples that are contained in each of the resultant bins.